Autoscale

 -sign for scale-in).

-The intervals that autoscale uses for making scale-out and scale-in decisions use the --warmup-time and --cooldown-time parameters of kraft cloud scale init, in units of milliseconds.
+The intervals that autoscale uses for making scale-out and scale-in decisions use the --warmup-time and --cooldown-time parameters of the scale init command, in units of milliseconds.

 Refer to the API autoscale reference for more details.